SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

-Elvis Presley sang "Wise men say only fools rush in", so let's not rush and bring SEO to your life gradually and smoothly.
+Elvis Presley once sang "only fools rush in", so let's not rush, but bring best practices for ranking to your life gradually by using our guide to SEO.
 Seriously speaking, I want you to daily dedicate only 30 minutes of your time to SEO accomplishing one particular task or solving a certain issue.
-30 minutes a day is a good price to pay for bringing your site to the top positions and becoming an SEO-sensei, isn't it?
+30 minutes a day is a good price to pay for your site to rank higher in the search results, isn't it?
 If the answer is "yes", keep on reading this article and let me solemnly announce our 30-minutes-a-day training open.

-First things first, in order to start optimizing your site, it's only right to define where you stand with your rankings, agree?
-So, what I suggest is kicking off with something simple and basic like defining seed keywords as well as keywords that already bring you traffic.
+First things first, in order to start optimizing your site and before even thinking about an SEO checklist, it's only right to define where you stand with your rankings, agree?
+So, what I suggest is kicking off with some simple SEO tasks like defining seed keywords as well as keywords that already bring you traffic.

 Basically, seed keywords are the ones that broadly describe your niche, so identifying them won't be of huge difficulty for you.
 For example, you may go through your website's navigation and divide each section into a few broad topics.
 After that, just think of some seed keywords that would reflect each section you've just defined.